-My husband and I decided to head north to Nova Scotia in October to celebrate our one year anniversary.
-It wasn’t our first visit to the province (check out our summer 10 Day Road Trip in Nova Scotia and PEI).
+My husband and I headed north to Nova Scotia in October to celebrate our one year anniversary.
+It wasn’t our first visit to the province (check out my summer 10 Day Road Trip in Nova Scotia and PEI).
 But its charm immediately captured our hearts and had been beckoning us back ever since.

 This one week Nova Scotia road trip itinerary makes a loop starting and ending in Halifax, a vibrant capital city with an international airport.
 We chose to focus our visit in the South Shore and Annapolis Valley regions, known for farm-to-table cuisine and award-winning wineries.
 The charming countryside comes alive during the fall harvest.
 It’s a great choice for couples looking for a romantic, fall getaway with a focus on food, wine, and fall foliage.

-Follow along on our one week fall road trip in Nova Scotia, as we experience this vibrant Canadian Maritime province awash in autumn colors.
+Follow along on our one week fall road trip in Nova Scotia and experience this vibrant Canadian Maritime province awash in autumn colors.

 DAY 1: Halifax

 After a quick, two hour flight from Boston to Halifax, we arrived in the evening and checked into the Prince George Hotel.
 It’s luxuriously comfortable and conveniently located in the heart of downtown – our main priority, since we packed a lot into this trip and didn’t have much time to waste.